poojarjoshi/ansible_project/README.md

 1.Have used mysql.yml file to install and configure mysql also for auto restart on server reboot.
 2.Ansible command to run the mysql.yml file: ansible-playbook mysql.yml -c local --ask-sudo-pass

-#Install and configure two tomcat 7 instances:
+#Install and configure two tomcat 7 nodes:
 1.Have used tomcat1.yml file to install and configure tomcat 7's first node and  also for auto restart on server reboot.
 2.Ansible command to run the tomcat1.yml file: ansible-playbook tomcat1.yml -c local --ask-sudo-pass
 3.Have used tomcat2.yml file to install and configure tomcat 7's second node and  also for auto restart on server reboot.